 - 2.1 To be eligible for admission to a bachelor's degree, the applicant must satisfy the general entrance requirements as specified by Senate and the academic unit's requirements, if any, or be a "mature applicant" as defined in the general entrance requirements, and be able to demonstrate aptitude and suitability for studying the degree/major. - 2.2 Students with a recognized qualification may be admitted to the University with advanced standing. - 2.3 Admission is based on academic performance and other relevant criteria.
 The University does not discriminate on the grounds of age, gender, sexual orientation, nationality, race, social or ethnic origin, family status, or disability. - 2.4 Meeting the entrance requirements does not guarantee admission.
+The University's decisions on the admission of applicants are final. - 2.5 Bachelor's degree students of the University whose studies were terminated due to academic reasons or who withdrew from their studies with a record of unsatisfactory academic performance similar to the circumstances in AR13 will not be considered for readmission. - 2.6 Bachelor's degree students whose studies have been discontinued due to expiry of the maximum period of study or non-completion of all the degree requirements for graduation within the maximum number of credit units permitted are not allowed readmission to any degree of the bachelor's level.

-The University's decisions on the admission of applicants are final. - 2.5 Former bachelor's degree students of the University whose studies were discontinued either due to study withdrawal or termination by the University and wish to apply for readmission to the University must follow the normal admission procedures and other conditions specified by the University.
+- 2.7 Bachelor's degree students of the University whose studies were discontinued except under the circumstances specified in AR2.5, AR2.6, and AR13 and who wish to apply for readmission to the University must follow the normal admission procedures and other conditions specified by the University.
 If readmission is approved, all credit units and grades of the bachelor's degree level previously earned will be counted in the GPA calculation and if applicable, for fulfilling the degree requirements of the admitted degree.
-The student's previous period of study will also be counted in the calculation of his/her maximum period of study for the admitted degree.

-- 2.6 A bachelor's degree student whose study has been discontinued due to expiry of the maximum period of study or non-completion of all the degree requirements for graduation within the maximum number of credit units permitted is not allowed readmission to any degree of the bachelor's level. - 2.7 Former bachelor's degree graduates of the University pursuing a second bachelor's degree are required to fulfil a minimum of 60 credit units of new courses not taken in the first degree.
+The student's previous period of study will also be counted in the calculation of his/her maximum period of study for the admitted degree. - 2.8 Bachelor's degree graduates of the University pursuing a second bachelor's degree are required to fulfil a minimum of 60 credit units of new courses not taken in the first degree.
 The detailed degree requirements for such admittees require approval of the Head of the home academic unit.